 • Start the car up from stone cold if possible.
 This will let you listen out for any ticking noises from the exhaust manifold, which can indicate a crack.
 As new manifolds aren’t available, this can cost a lot of time and money to put right.

 • If the car is struggling to run without stuttering or pulling away cleanly, it’s likely the rubber intercooler hoses have perished.
+Another big problem is with perishing hoses, or other air leaks, which can cause lean running.
+The main hose to check is between the fuel metering head and the turbo, as any vacuum leaks could mean trouble ahead.

 • A car that fails to start, or runs very badly, it could be a failed inlet manifold pressure sensor.
 The giveaway is a constantly high reading on the turbo boost gauge.